Memory Foam Mattress - Lion Mattresses

-In the past, we have worked with a number of largest bedding/mattress retailers to provide them with a range of bespoke memory foam mattresses which they, in turn, sold to the retail market.
+We once worked with a number of large bedding/mattress retailers, providing them with a range of bespoke memory foam mattresses which were in turn, sold to the retail market.

-- Offer large savings over high street prices – you are buying memory foam mattresses directly from a manufacturer
+- Offer you large savings over high street prices.

-- Offer same day mattress collection from our factory roll packed and ready to go (Mon-Fri)
+- Offer same day mattress collection.
+Your memory foam mattress will be roll packed and ready (Mon-Fri).

-- Receive your feedback directly – helping to continually improve our products and services
+- Receive your feedback directly – This helps us to continually improve our products and services!

-- Reduce the carbon footprint of your purchase – our products come straight to you
+- Reduce your carbon footprint – Your memory foam mattress comes straight to you from the factory.

 When you lie on memory foam mattresses, however, there is no air left in the cells to push back and cause discomfort.
 Memory foam mattresses mould themselves to the contours of the body, providing excellent support at the pressure points along the spine, neck, legs and elsewhere.
 This makes it possible to avoid some of the stresses on the skeletal and muscle systems of the body that are incurred during sleep on any other type of surface.